pghalliday/ts-type-generator/README.md

 npm install --save-dev @pghalliday/ts-type-generator
 ```

-Then to get started create a `./types/src` directory and add an `True.test.ts` file to it with the following content:
+Then to get started create a `./types/src` directory and add an `trueType.test.ts` file to it with the following content:

 ```typescript
 // ./types/types/index.ts